nurinnad/ITT626-FnT/README.md

-# Warehouse Inventory Management
+# FnT FOOD ORDERING SYSTEM

-Inventory management system using node js and mysql.
+Food Ordering system using node js and mysql.

 ## Install and Run